 Posted On October 25, 2022 Consumer Privacy & Data Breaches

 If you received a data breach notification, it is essential you understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the UGATL data breach on behalf of people whose information was exposed.
-As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Urology of Greater Atlanta, LLC.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the Phoenix House Florida data breach on behalf of people whose information was exposed.
+As a part of this investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Phoenix Programs of Florida, Inc.

-On October 7, 2022, Urology of Greater Atlanta sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.
+Starting on October 19, 2022, Phoenix Programs of Florida sent out data breach letters to all individuals whose information was compromised as a result of the recent data security incident.